madhumithaaaa/Typhlo-safety-application/README.md

 TRIGGERING ALARM

 The alarm can be set for multiple medicines and timings including date, time and medicine description.
-While the current time reaches the scheduled time to take medicine, this system plays an alarm and intimate the patient to take medicine
+While the current time reaches the scheduled time to take medicine, this system plays an alarm and intimate the patient to take medicine.

 PROJECT STATUS

 EMERGENCY HELPER(WORKING SUCCESSFULLY)

 MEDICINE REMAINDER(WORKING SUCCESSFULLY)

 TEXT TO SPEECH

 PENDING WORK

 TEXT TO SPEECH

 ##MODULES

 1.EMERGENCY HELPER(MADHUMITHA)

 2.MEDICINE REMAINDER(MADHUMITHA)

 3.TEXT TO SPEECH (SATHISH)